Crematorth/Calculating-Distance-Formula/README.md

 3. Enter the required values.

 ## Input Needed
 - Type the x and y coordinates of the 2 points using number values.
+Please don't input strings or symbols.

 ## Sample Output
-Show an example of the program's output.
+x1 = 2
+y1 = 3
+x2 = 7
+y2 = 8
+The distance between the 2 points is: 7.07 units

+## Author
+Name: Haaris Meikeel G. Lalantacon
+Section: 8-Mahogany